Refinancing your mortgage can save you thousands of dollars in interest.

 Streamline Refinance – If you have a Government back home loan such as FHA, VA, 203k, or USDA you may qualify for a streamline refinance to lower you rate and monthly payment.
 Streamline means that these refinances are faster and require less paperwork.
 In fact they do not even require a credit check or income verification so you can refinance with bad credit.

-1. Your rate is higher than current interest rates
+1. Your interest rate is higher than current mortgage rates

 Speak to a lender to find out if you can get a lower rate by refinancing your mortgage loan.
 Read our article about how to get the best refinance rates possible.